Ashley Isham

-Ashley Isham (born Eshamuddin Ismail in Singapore in 1976) is a fashion designer.
-He is currently based in London.
+Ashley Isham (born Eshamuddin Ismail in Singapore in 1976) is a fashion designer, based in London.

+Education

 Ashley left Singapore in 1996 to take a pattern cutting course at the London College of Fashion, and was later accepted into Middlesex University afterwards.

+Career

-He set up his own label "Ashley Isham" in 2000.
+Ashley set up his own label "Ashley Isham" in 2000.
 In 2001, he also opened a boutique called Acquaint, hoping to "promote fashion talent and support other young designers", quoted from his website.
 Following this, he opened his flagship boutique, Ashley, in 2005.

-In 2007, Ashley was awarded by Berita Harian, the Top Achiever of the Year.
+In 2007, Ashley was awarded by Berita Harian, Singapore's Malay language newspaper, the Top Achiever of the Year.